 DOSAGE AND ADMINISTRATION

-The recommended dose of GILENYA is 0.5 mg orally once daily.
+The recommended dose of GILENYA is 0.5 mg orally once-daily.
 Fingolimod doses higher than 0.5 mg are associated with a greater incidence of adverse reactions without additional benefit.
 GILENYA can be taken with or without food.
 Patients who initiate GILENYA and those who re-initiate treatment after discontinuation for longer than 14 days require first dose monitoring [see Reinitiation of Therapy Following Discontinuation].

 First Dose Monitoring

 Initiation of GILENYA treatment results in a decrease in heart rate [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].
 After the first dose of GILENYA, the heart rate decrease starts within an hour and the Day 1 nadir generally occurs within approximately 6 hours, although the nadir can be observed up to 24 hours after the first dose in some patients.

 The first dose of GILENYA should be administered in a setting in which recredits to appropriately manage symptomatic bradycardia are available.
 In order to assess patient response to the first dose of fingolimod, observe all patients for 6 hours for signs and symptoms of bradycardia with hourly pulse and blood pressure measurement.
 Obtain in all patients an electrocardiogram (ECG) prior to dosing, and at the end of the observation period.

 Additional observation should be instituted until the finding has resolved in the following situations:

 - The heart rate 6 hours postdose is < 45 bpm

 - The heart rate 6 hours postdose is at the lowest value postdose (suggesting that the maximum pharmacodynamic effect on the heart may not have occurred)